MorganConrad/ptwd-sveltedemo/src/routes/presentation/md/6-Sveltekit-routing2.md

  *Notes*
   - more specific routes will be _tested first_.
-  - You can add parameter matchers (e.g. regex) for fancy stuff
+  - "Parameter matchers" (e.g. regex) allow even fancier stuff

 ### [name]

  - A "dynamic" route
  - name is often something like slug, id

+### [...rest]

+ - variable length dynamic parameters, "rest" or "varargs"
+ - I had some null issues with this, probably my fault

 ### [[name]]